Ravnurin/tin-hundur-support/privacy.md

 - **Account Management:** Email and user ID for login and account security
 - **App Features:** Location data to show your location on the Map; "Moments" posts, and for determining eligibility for location-based in-app achievements
-- **Community Features:** Your photos and messages to enable sharing with other dog owners
+- **Community Features:** Your first name, photos and messages to enable sharing with other dog owners
 - **Communication:** Email for important app updates and support

 ## Data Sharing